ajst3/austin-varun-cloudprj/README.md

 ## Dependencies:
   - Docker
-  - Docker-Compose
+  - Docker-Compose (Requires version 3 at least)
-  - Way to allow docker container to run GUI applications:
+  - Way to allow docker containers to run GUI applications:
     - XQuartz (for Windows)
     - Xming (for Mac OS)
     - docker-compose file already accounts for Linux